 6. Fly in or arrive at your cruise port a day early

-On our last cruise, a plane had a rough landing in Newark and this closed the airport for several hours.
+On our past cruise, a plane had a rough landing in Newark and this closed the airport for several hours.
 This resulted in cruise passengers on other planes, being unable to land.
-We sat next to a couple who arrive with 17 minutes to spare, after being diverted to another airport.
+The plane actually needed to be diverted to a nearby airport.

 Cruise tips: Things to do before your cruise

 7. Book your on board reservations online ASAP